Irrational number: Set of all irrationals

 the induced metric is not complete.
 Being a G-delta set—i.e., a countable intersection of open subsets—in a complete metric space, the space of irrationals is completely metrizable: that is, there is a metric on the irrationals inducing the same topology as the restriction of the Euclidean metric, but with respect to which the irrationals are complete.
 One can see this without knowing the aforementioned fact about G-delta sets: the continued fraction expansion of an irrational number defines a homeomorphism from the space of irrationals to the space of all sequences of positive integers, which is easily seen to be completely metrizable.

 Furthermore, the set of all irrationals is a disconnected metrizable space.
-In fact, the irrationals equipped with the subspace topology have a basis of clopen sets so the space is zero-dimensional.
+In fact, the irrationals equipped with the subspace topology have a basis of clopen groups so the space is zero-dimensional.